Postal Workers In Chicago Surprised To Learn Of Dismissal Due To 'Lack Of Work' Amid Continued Mail Delays

 Several hundred workers were recently terminated at a sorting facility at O’Hare, where 500 career employees, 122 mail handler assistants and 200 “peak season” additional assistants work.

-That is until last month.READ MORE: Cayce Williams, Man Convicted Of Murder In 1997 Murder Of 20-Month-Old Quortney Kley, Released From Prison
+That is until last month.READ MORE: Two Convicted Cop Killers Paroled After Decades In Prison

 “They have been let go due to the post office being over our contractually mandated 24.5% allowance of MHA employees,” said Harris.